 I’ve photographed a number of weddings at the Flower Farm Inn and each one is uniquely different and special, just like the couples who plan them.
 Larisa and Eric’s did not disappoint.
 Going a bit against the grain, Larisa chose blue and gold as their colors and the end result, along with their thoughtful decor, was an elegant display that was warm and inviting.
 Opting out of a standard wedding party, the couple embraced each of their guests with just as much importance.
 Photography was their most valued part of their day (no pressure for me!
 Haha) so we were able to set a lot of time aside for photos.
 I adore this couple (they’re runners too!) and am so excited to see how their love and life unfolds.
-Details from this wedding are shared at the end of this post.

 I love it when couples decide to have a first look.
 We have so much more time to photograph and this also allows couples to have these moments be a little more private.
 You know, like not in front of a hundred guests.